-- 1. The school must have doctor's orders to administer medication to your child. - 2.
+- 1. The school must have doctor's orders to administer medication to your child along with a parent/guardian signature with date giving school permission to administer medication to their child as needed.
+This is included on the Robbinsdale Medication Administration school form. - 2.
 Medication must be sent to the school in the original prescription bottle to include student name, name/dosage of medication, directions, physician's name and date. - 3.
 Medication will be taken by the student at the designated time and supervised by authorized personnel. - 4.
 Parents must notify the school when the medication is discontinued or the dosage/time has changed.
 If the medication is resumed, a new order must be received. - 5.
-No over the counter medications (aspirin, cough medicine, cough drops, etc.) will be administered to students unless the above provisions are followed.
+The above provisions also apply to any over the counter medications (eg. Tylenol, cough medicine, etc.